mbugni/tde-remix/README.md

 --description=/live/source/kiwi-descriptions --target-dir=/live/target
 ```

-The build can take a while (30 minutes or more), it depends on your machine performances.
+The build can take a while (20 minutes or more), it depends on your machine performances.

-Remove unused resources when don't need anymore:
+Remove unused containers when finished:

 ```shell
 $ sudo podman container rm --force tdebuild-amd64